-As organisations face outages and various security threats, monitoring an entire application platform is critical in order to determine the source of the threat or the location of the outage, as well as to verify events, logs, and traces in order to understand system behaviour at the time and take proactive and corrective actions.
+As organizations face outages and various security threats, monitoring an entire application platform is critical to determine the source of the threat or the location of the outage, as well as to verify events, logs and traces to understand system behavior at the time and take proactive and corrective actions.

-Identifying intrusion attempts and misconfigurations, tracking application performance, improving customer satisfaction, strengthening security against cyberattacks, performing root cause analysis, and analysing system behaviour, performance, measures, and metrics based on logs analysis are all important for any IT operations team.
+Identifying intrusion attempts and misconfigurations, tracking application performance, improving customer satisfaction, strengthening security against cyberattacks, performing root cause analysis, and analyzing system behavior, performance, measures, and metrics based on logs analysis are all important for any IT operations team.

-As the market for log monitoring and analysis tools has matured, a mix of commercial and open-source products are now available.
-Powerful search capabilities, real-time visibility with dashboards, historical analytics, reports, alert notifications, thresholds and trigger alerts, measurements and metrics with graphs, application performance monitoring and profiling, and tracing events are some of the key features of log monitoring tools.
+As the market for log monitoring and analysis tools has matured, a mix of commercial and open-source products is now available.
+Powerful search capabilities, real-time dashboards, historical analytics, reports, alert notifications, thresholds and trigger alerts, measurements and metrics with graphs, application performance monitoring and profiling, and tracing events are some of the key features of log monitoring tools.

-This article focuses on the differences between ELK and Graylog, two log monitoring tools.
+This article focuses on the differences between Graylog and ELK, two log monitoring tools.

 - Introduction to ELK

 - Key Difference Between Graylog vs ELK